Eyeglasses, Hearing Aids and Other Recyclables

 Ken Parker Memorial Golf Outing

-Our Caps Your Cause
+Our Caps Your Cause (This fundraiser has been discontinued)

 The SNLCF has partnered with the local Starbucks to receive Prairie Farms milk caps worth five cents each once they are registered at the OCYC site.
 Feel free to select our cause if you have milk caps to register!!!!